teeesss/AWS/SSM-Patching/README.md

-## Automating SSM Patch Management for Windows with <br>Compliance Checks in AWS displaying via Slack
+## SSM Patch Management for Windows with Compliance Checks in AWS displaying via Slack

 ### Automating Patch Management and Compliance Checks in AWS
  - Automating the installation of patches and ensuring compliance across your AWS instances is crucial for maintaining security and system stability.